How to add JavaScript to a page

 Mon Feb 11 2019 🍵 0 min read

+How and where you load external scripts on a page can affect page load speed and performance. <script> tags were usually placed in the <head> section and quite often without only the src attributes.
+These external Scripts are loaded and executed synchronously, meaning the HTML parser is forced to wait for the resource to be fetched.
 If there is an issue with the server response, this could result in page blocking and a terrible user experience.
 In order to avoid this, it is recommended to defer javascript loading and execution until the page is rendered.

-tag to ensure that the DOM is loaded first before executing any javascript.
+One common solution is to place the <script> tag at the end of the <body> tag to ensure that the DOM is loaded first before executing any javascript.
 However, there are other equally good solutions.

 aysnc and defer attributes

-.
+The <script> tags are placed in the <head> section with attributes async or defer.
 These attributes tell the browser how to fetch and execute external scripts.

 <script src="https://" defer></script>

-attribute tells the browser to execute the external script asynchronously.
-The HTML parser can continue parsing the page without
+The async attribute tells the browser to execute the external script asynchronously.
+The HTML parser can continue parsing the page without waiting for the script to be executed.

 <script src="https://" async></script>